howardjfraser/multi-tenant-spike/README.md

 ## Questions

 - Should CompanyUser be tenanted?
 (User can’t be tenanted as has many Companies…)
 - Should join tables from tenanted to untenanted e.g. ProjectStakeholders be tenanted?
-Probably.
-Note that even if PS is untenanted, you can't use it to get to other tenants projects `ProjectStakeholder.all.map(&:project)` returns nil for other tenant's projects.
+Note that even if join tables are untenanted, you can't use them to get to other tenants' projects `ProjectStakeholder.all.map(&:project)` returns nil for other tenant's projects.
+Going with no for now.
+They don't have any info.
+Adding company_id seems unnecessary.
-- Issues creating / deleting classes with associations to tenanted classes.
-E.g to delete a Company (untenanted) which has Projects (tenanted) you need to set Current.company, even if there are no Project instances.
+- To delete a Company (untenanted) which has Projects (tenanted) you need to set Current.company, even if there are no Project instances.
 This is true even if there is no dependent destroy.
+Seems a bit odd.

 ## Seeds